Vanalio/Neat-AI/note.md

 ## FIXME

-- move render genome to visualizer  and fix the load from file
+- move render genome to visualizer
+- fix the entire visualizer (included load from file)

 ## ADD